Netcash-ZA/PayNow-WHMCS-Module-v6/README.md

 You are now ready to transact.
 Remember to turn off "Make test mode active:" when you are ready to go live.

-Here is a screenshot of what the WHMCS settings screen for the Sage Pay Now configuration:
+Here is a screenshot of what the WHMCS settings screen for the Netcash Pay Now configuration:
 ![alt tag](http://196.201.6.235/whmcs/whmcs_screenshot1.png)

 Demo Site
 ---------

-There is a demo site if you want to see WHMCS and the Sage Pay Now gateway in action: http://196.201.6.235/whmcs
+There is a demo site if you want to see WHMCS and the Netcash Pay Now gateway in action: http://196.201.6.235/whmcs

 Revision History